hjkoskel/fixregsto/README.md

 - Predictability
 - Efficient storage usage

+Compression and coding features
+- gz compression support for history data
+- possible to arrange bits for better compression

 Typical use case for fixed size record is for storing vital information like events, counters etc..
 Datapoints that are critical for operation but very old entries are not anymore relevant.